kmason-extron/update_package_reference/README.md

 For NuGet tag searches, one should avoid camel or pascal case search tags.
 It appears the tag will first be applied to the search as provided, then broken up into capitalized tokens applied to individual searches.

-For example, when searching for a package containing the tag **NORTXEAbZy**, a search tag of **NORTXEAbZy** will yield the following (search results are visible in verbose mode):
+For example, when searching for a package containing the tag **NORTXEAbZy**, a search tag of **NORTXEAbZy** will yield the following internal results:

 ```bash
 Blog.Corezy.Webapi.Template 1.0.0